 On the Search page of the Sumo Logic user interface, the search autocomplete drop-down dialog offers suggestions to make query writing easier.
 Suggestions include simple logic that offers common default queries, keywords, metadata terms, and search operators.
 The autocomplete dialog also includes links to Help topics for more information.

 A metric source that Sumo has disabled because it has received too many unique time series.
-A blacklisted metric source will stop receiving data, and that data cannot be recovered.
+A disabled metric source will stop receiving data, and that data cannot be recovered.

 The point at which Sumo slows metric data ingestion to keep it within your allowable contracted limits.
 Metric data volume is measured in Data Points per Minute (DPM).
 Sumo allows for spikes in metrics ingestion until it reaches a calculated burst limit, then starts throttling your data sources.